Frequently Asked Questions

 How do you farm your crickets?

-We farm our crickets in St Louis Park, Minnesota in an “urban” farm.
-We use vertical style farming for best air flow and temperature control.
-They are raised in large pins and live in “cricket condos” made of chipboard and egg flats.
+We farm our crickets in St Louis Park, Minnesota.
+We are an "urban farm" using warehouse space and a vertical style farming for best air flow and temperature control.
+They are raised in upcycled foodgrade IBC containers and live in “cricket condos” made of chipboard and egg flats.
 Crickets like to hide in dark places and are more active at night.
 They only jump 6 inches high and our large open pins give them amble space.
 We work closely with the Head of the Entomology Department at the University of Minnesota, Dr. Sujaya Rao and her students.
 This relationship allows us to continue our innovation process with the highest standards.

 How do you harvest and end their lives?

-After we gather the crickets from their pins we cool them down.
-Crickets slow down and fall asleep in cold temperatures.
-We do the same at harvest time.
+At harvest time we gather the crickets from their pins and we cool them down.
+Crickets slow down and fall asleep in cold temperatures, just like when cold temperatures drop in nature.

 How do you cook the crickets?

 Our crickets are dehydrated, milled and packaged in our on-site licensed commercial kitchen.
 We thoroughly rinse the crickets and dehydrate them slowly for the best taste, texture and nutritional benefits.
-We then mill them into a fine powder or season them whole with Chef Gustavo’s spice blends and package them ready for sale.
+We then mill them into a fine powder, season them whole or cover them in chocolate.

-What do your crickets taste like and how do you eat them?
+How do your crickets taste and how do you eat them?

 Our crickets are delicious with a mild nutty flavor that incorporates beautifully into all recipes for added nutrition and energy!